Threat Hunting with Pyshark: Using Open Source Python Libraries to Automate Threat Hunting

 pip3 install pyshark

-Ready to see some live action?
-Capturing live network data with PyShark is surprisingly straightforward.
-Here’s a basic example:
+Ready to see PyShark in action?
+Capturing live network packets is incredibly intuitive.
+Here’s a basic script to get you started.

 import pyshark

-# You can also add BPF or display filters here
+# You can add filters like bpf_filter='tcp port 80'

 capture = pyshark.LiveCapture(interface='eth0')